WHAT I DO

 Vickie reported to me at Pearson Television

 BA History, 1991-1994

 I studied modern & medieval history.
 I love history, and came to appreciate the analytical skills it gave me which I use every day in the business world.
-I received a First for my dissertation on the Holocaust, which you can read below.
+I received a First for my dissertation on the Holocaust.